Purgatory

 If a person dies in mortal sin, he goes to hell.

 If the person dies with any sin, with any imperfection or blemish on his soul, he cannot be admitted into heaven but must first go through the purging fires of purgatory, where his impurities are cleansed away until such time as righteousness is truly inherent in him.
+Failure to accept the doctrine of purgatory brings automatic excommunication from the Roman Catholic Church.

 One might spend five minutes in purgatory and another may be there five thousand years.
 It all depends on how many merits one has when they arrive in purgatory.